 Huge time and energy savings can come from utilizing dual-purpose implements when working up fields.
-Compact tillers, like K-Line Ag’s Speedtiller, that can perform two functions (tillage and finishing/rolling) in a single pass are perfect for years when the weather has been less than cooperative, and the push is on to get crops seeded.
+Compact tillers like K-Line Ag’s Speedtiller can perform two functions (tillage and finishing/rolling), in a single pass.
+This makes them the perfect tool, especially for years when the weather has been less than cooperative, and the push is on to get crops seeded.

 Efficiency is key

-Compact discs’ efficiency not only help to get seeds planted sooner, but they provide immense benefits to soils and nutrient values as part of a conservation tillage strategy.
-Because compact discs minimize the need for additional passes with other pieces of equipment, they greatly reduce the soil compaction heavy equipment causes.
-This is particularly true in spring conditions where snow melt and spring rains have introduced additional moisture into the soil profile, and the weight of machinery on wet soils makes compacting more prevalent.
+Compact discs’ efficiency does more than help to get seeds planted sooner.
+They also provide immense benefits to soils and nutrient values as part of a conservation tillage strategy.
+Compact discs minimize the need for additional passes with other pieces of equipment.
+This greatly reduces the soil compaction caused by heavy equipment.
+This is particularly true in spring tillage conditions where snow melt and spring rains have introduced additional moisture into the soil profile, and the weight of machinery on wet soils makes compacting more prevalent.

-Also, the operation of compact discs allows residues from previous years’ crops to be integrated in the soil profile, dispensing and dispersing residues, adding nutrients and organic matter to the seedbed, and providing entry points for moisture and fertilizer applications.
+Compact discs also allow residues from previous years’ crops to be effectively integrated in the soil profile.
+They dispense and disperse residues, adding nutrients and organic matter to the seedbed, and providing entry points for moisture and fertilizer applications.
 The Speedtiller cuts, sizes, and incorporates organic residues into the soil with a heavy-duty offset disc and provides a smooth finish with a trailing weighted roller.
-The powerful one-two punch of this integration mechanism also helps soils resist wind and water erosion without compromising on seedbed viability, giving soils both the organic matter needed to slow water drainage and reduce surface forces of wind as well as providing a smooth seedbed surface for drills and planters.
+The powerful one-two punch of this integration mechanism also helps soils resist wind and water erosion without compromising on seedbed viability.
+This gives your soils the organic matter needed to slow water drainage and reduce surface forces of wind.
+At the same time, it provides a smooth seedbed surface for drills and planters.

 Heavy duty jump arms, a wide footprint and more…